Mrs Turner is our RE Subject Lead.

 RE is taught mainly as a discrete subject at Wrenbury Primary School.
 However, there are times when RE is woven into the school's cross-curricular Learning Journey planning.

 In EYFS, children are taught RE through the area of Knowledge and Understanding of The World.
 The Foundation Stage (and KS1) forms the basis of children's future understanding and therefore should begin with children's own experiences and feelings, particularly around 'special times, people, places and objects/symbols'.
-Many opportunities are given for thinking, talking, listening and responding to others respectfully.
+Many opportunities are provided for thinking, talking, listening and responding to others respectfully.
 Much emphasis is placed on valuing and caring for other people in our local community and also for children to relate their understanding to a wider/global community.

-In KS1 and KS2, RE is taught discretely in half termly units focusing on the following concepts through the main religions of Christianity, Judaism and Islam or occasionally as part of a cross-curricular approach e.g. through PSHE, history, geography, art or as part of a focus day or period of time e.g. Christmas and Easter.
+In KS1 and KS2, RE is taught discretely in half termly units focusing on the following concepts through the main religions of Christianity, Judaism, Islam and Hinduism or occasionally as part of a cross-curricular approach e.g. through PSHE, history, geography, art or as part of a focus day or period of time e.g. Christmas and Easter.
 In KS2, similar opportunities are offered to those in EYFS and KS1 and children are encouraged to openly discuss their understanding, opinions and attitudes about religion.
 They are given time to reflect on what the religious ideas and concepts mean to them and promote their own spiritual growth and development.